MicrosoftDocs/connected-spaces/articles/mobile-app-add-cameras.md

 After you've paired a gateway to your store in the Microsoft Dynamics 365 Connected Store mobile app, you can connect your cameras to the gateway.
 Keep in mind that cameras are connected to a specific gateway.
 You won’t be able to find or add a camera if it isn’t available on the gateway network.
 You can connect any camera on the same network as your gateway.

-If your store has multiple gateways you’ll need to access them one by one to see all the connected or available cameras.
+If your store has multiple gateways, you’ll need to access them one by one to see all the connected or available cameras.
 You can pair up to 10 cameras per gateway.
 If you need more cameras for your store, contact your account manager to request an additional gateway.

 If you haven't already installed your cameras, see: